MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

 ---
 author: Mamaylya
-description: Overview of operating a guide in Dynamics 365 Guides ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online
+description: Install and sign in to the Dynamics 365 Guides HoloLens app as an operator ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
-ms.topic: article
-title: Overview of operating a guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Install and sign in to the Dynamics 365 Guides HoloLens app as an operator ms.reviewer: v-brycho
 ---

-## Get started with the HoloLens app

-Now that your [!include[pn-hololens](../includes/pn-hololens.md)] device is calibrated, and you know how to get around by gazing and using gestures, it’s time to open a guide and get some work done.
-Start by installing the app if someone hasn’t already installed it for you.

-### Install the HoloLens app
+# Install and sign in to the Dynamics 365 Guides HoloLens app (operators)

 1. Make sure you have [!include[pn-hololens](../includes/pn-hololens.md)] build 10.0.14393.0 or later installed on your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 We recommend updating to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/HoloLens/hololens-updates) for instructions on using [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Update for Business.